rabix/benten/docs/tutorial.md

 ### Inlined apps: Upgrade/downgrade inlined apps in workflows
 The `revisions` and `pull-revision` commands operate on the App you are currently viewing. **If you are viewing an inline App in a workflow you will be able to upgrade or downgrade just that App**.
-Note that this will create an edited verison of the main app.
+Note that this will cause all parent apps to be marked as edited, because they are now changed.

+## Update all
+The `update-all` command will cause all inlined apps to be recursively updated to their latest version.
+This operation has some subtle points: if an inlined app has a newer revision it will be updated to that new revision and *the operation will not recurse further for that app*.
+If an inlined app is already at the latest version, the operation will recurse further until it finds a child app that has updates, and will update that.
+**This operation can take a while, depending on how many nested workflows there are**

 ### Note on the raw code in the SBG repository
 Currently (Q2 2019) the SBG repository stores the CWL code in JSON format.